Zenshiro Hoshina: 1940

 On May 27, 1945, General Manager of the Imperial Japanese Navy General Staff.
-On September 1st, Director, Military Affairs Bureau, Ministry of the Navy, General Manager of Transport Headquarters, and General Manager of Imperial Headquarters Force Supply Department.
-On November 17th, Ministry of the Navy.
-On November 30th, he was put into the reserve role transferred due to the abolition of the Ministry of the Navy, convened on the same day.
-On December 1st, 2nd Ministry of Demobilization.
+On September 1, Director, Military Affairs Bureau, Ministry of the Navy, General Manager of Transport Headquarters, and General Manager of Imperial Headquarters Force Supply Department.
+On November 17, Ministry of the Navy.
+On November 30, he was put into the reserve role transferred due to the abolition of the Ministry of the Navy, convened on the same day.
+On December 1, 2nd Ministry of Demobilization.

 At the end of the war, he was in the position of Director of the Military Affairs Bureau under the U.S. Minister and Under Secretary Takeo Tada.
 We should seek to rebuild the Navy based on the standards.
 Many talented people have gathered in the Navy and have inherited that tradition.
 We should tell posterity how our seniors have built that tradition.
 Technology possessed by the Navy Is entrusted to help the reconstruction of Japan.
 Hoshina stated that he entered the postwar politics in order to achieve even one "will" in the United States, and said that he reflected that "will" when establishing the current Maritime Self-Defense Force through the Y Committee.
 It has been.
 He also asked Eiji Yoshikawa, a Navy correspondent, to write the history of the Navy.

 It is said that everyday words had a considerable Tohoku accent.
 Hoshina was the guide for Mr. Sugita, who got a job in the Navy as an international legal adviser, on the first day when he served in the Ministry of the Navy.
 Said with a Tohoku accent.
 Inoue Shigeyoshi, who is from his hometown, said he was deliberately talking about complaints in the local dialect, and Shinzo Onishi, who was listening to the conversation between the two, recalled, "I had no idea what I was talking about."

 1950s-1990s

 On 11 July 1952, he became the Chairman of the Sea and Sky Technology Study Group.

 On 27 February 1955, the 27th general election was run from the former Miyagi 1st district with the official approval of the Democratic Party of Japan and won the top prize.
-On November 15th, conservatively joins the Liberal Democratic Party.
+On November 15, conservatively joins the Liberal Democratic Party.

 On 15 March 1970, President of Japan Defense Association.

-On 25 December 1991, he died at the age of 100 years old.
+On 25 December 1991, he died at the age of 100.